 We tend to gravitate toward older varieties of fruits and vegetables, but now a few decades old, the Satina is rapidly approaching heirloom status.
 And, as an organic and non-GMO potato, we can hold back a portion of the harvest each year for seed stock the following.

-Chef Brown said that the desire to put a great meal on the plate inspires the exploration at Southall.
+It was the desire to put a great meal on the plate that inspired the exploration at Southall.

 “Life is a journey, and the search for the next favorite never ends.
 We challenged Sarah and the cultivation team, and they continue to deliver fresh and wonderful produce to feed the kitchen.
 We hope that passion shows through in the experience of every guest who visits the Farm.”